- Park Entry:

 The park hosts a variety of site types 30 amp electrical to non-electrical sites complete with picnic tables, fire pits and access to central water taps.
 There are ample non-serviced sites available for pitching tents or just pulling in with a completely self contained camper or RV.
 The non-serviced sites are not equipped with tables or fire pits.
 Modern washrooms with flush toilets, shower house, trash bins and free firewood supply are located in a central area as well.
 The concession is a short distance from the camping area.
 All sites are leveled and drained naturally and have shade on one side by ash or poplar trees.

-The Gap Swimming Committee hosts a series of Red Cross Swimming lessons in the man-made pool.
+The Gap Swimming Committee hosts a series of Life Saving Society Swimming lessons in the man-made pool.
 They are usually held the first two weeks of July and if there is a demand a second set is held in August.
 The water is clean and the bottom is sandy.
 A line of buoys separates the shallow end, where there is a slide for small children.

 The park has two playground areas, one by the pool and the other by the concession.
-The playground area close to the concession is equipped with a wooden creative play centre and rocking horses on springs all enclosed in a huge sandbox.
-The beach playground is equipped with swings and sand on the pool front.
+The playground area close to the concession is equipped with a wooden creative play center and rocking horses on springs all enclosed in a huge sandbox.
+The beach playground was upgraded in 2022 to a large accessible playground.
 Each location is built with the ease of child care in mind.
 The on-site ball diamond has a tall mesh backstop and bleachers for spectators and is the home diamond for the Borderline Fastball League team Ceylon Angels and the ladies team Ceylon Devils.
 Ball games are held twice a week from mid June through the end of July.
 The ball diamond is available for use for any function if a scheduled game is not being held.

 Boating and Fishing